 - Warehouses and industrial

 - Holiday rental homes or guest houses

-In other words, business rates are a commercial property tax.
+In other words, business rates are commercial property tax.
 Your local council typically sends a business rates bill in either February or March, which will cover the following tax year.
 The government provides a self-help tool for finding and estimating these bills here.
-Tax relief or exemption is also possible and might be deducted automatically.
+Tax relief or an exemption is also possible and might be deducted automatically.